Gabriele Paolo Jewellery - Bespoke fine jewellery & Mokume-gane by Gabriele Gucci

 Thin sheets of contrasting metals - gold, silver, copper - were fused together under heat and pressure, then carved, rolled and worked to reveal the extraordinary wood-like grain patterns hidden within the layered billet.

 For centuries the technique was practised by only a handful of master craftspeople.
-Today, Wabi Mokume is among an exceptionally small number of jewellers worldwide working with Mokume-gane at the highest material standard — using 18ct golds, platinum and palladium, from our studio in the Birmingham Jewellery Quarter.
+Today, Gabriele Paolo Gucci is among a handful of jewellers worldwide working with Mokume-gane at the highest material standard, using silver, golds, platinum and palladium from our studio in the Birmingham Jewellery Quarter, alongside our wider bespoke fine jewellery practice.

 "No two billets are alike.
 The patterns are decided by the metal itself - we only reveal what was already there."